janakaspl/google-publisher/readme.txt

 == Changelog ==

+= 20 Feb 2015, Plugin version 1.1.0 =
+* Ads can now be placed on custom page templates.

 = 13 Jan 2015, Plugin version 1.0.2 =
 * Fixed a bug that caused newly created pages on some themes to be incorrectly recognized as using custom page templates.